Questions and Answers

 Yes, but there may be some changes in concentration.
 Normal fluctuations during pressure support ventilation do not change the gas concentration in any significant way.

 Yes, the syringe pump needs to be stopped and the gas sampling line disconnected.
 First disconnect the AnaConDa from the Y-piece and then from the ET-tube.
 It is vitally important to disconnect or stop the gas monitor as it draws between 50-200 ml/min of gas.
-The ventilator side of the AnaConDa and gas monitor port should then be closed with the respective caps.
 When reconnecting the patient please follow the Instructions for Use.

 It is preferable to use a closed suctioning system or a swivel adaptor with a suction port.
 If disconnecting AnaConDa during suctioning, the inspiration pause function on the ventilator can be used.